 A. Suppliers1) Substantial compliance with minor or anomalous non-compliance

-Where a tobacco supplier is substantially compliant with the plain packaging laws but has committed a relatively minor or anomalous contravention, DoHA will consider a range of enforcement actions including the provision of education and information to the supplier, the issue of a Notice of Alleged Non-Compliance, a warning and/or an infringement notice.
-If appropriate, authorised officers may re-visit the supplier at a later date to ensure compliance.
+Where a tobacco supplier is substantially compliant with the plain packaging laws but has committed a relatively minor or anomalous contravention, the Department will consider a range of compliance actions including the provision of education and information to the supplier, the issue of a Notice of Alleged Non-Compliance, and/or a warning letter.
+Authorised officers may re-visit the supplier at a later date to ensure compliance.

 2) Sale of a tobacco product with a non-compliant appearance (e.g. cigarette sticks)

-DoHA recognises that, particularly in the sell-through period, it will be difficult for suppliers to confirm that the contents of tobacco packaging (eg cigarette sticks) comply with the TPP Legislation.
-In the event that suppliers contravene the legislation in relation to the appearance of tobacco products (such as in relation to non-compliant paper casing or the alphanumeric codes on cigarette sticks ) contained in otherwise compliant external packaging, DoHA will, during the sell-through period seek to educate suppliers.
-Authorised officers may revisit the supplier at a later date to ensure compliance, if DoHA considers it appropriate.
+The Department recognises that, it will be difficult in some cases for suppliers to confirm that the contents of tobacco packaging (e.g. cigarette sticks) comply with the TPP legislation.
+In the event that suppliers contravene the legislation in relation to the appearance of tobacco products contained in otherwise compliant external packaging, the Department may seek to educate suppliers.
+Authorised officers may revisit the supplier at a later date to ensure compliance.

 3) Significant non-compliance

-Suppliers selling or offering for sale tobacco products in non-compliant packaging will be issued a Notice of Alleged Non-Compliance and be provided with education material on site.
+Suppliers selling, or offering for sale, tobacco products in non-compliant packaging will be issued a Notice of Alleged Non-Compliance and will be provided with education material on site.
 This is likely to be followed up with a warning letter.
-Where ongoing non-compliance is detected, the Enforcement Committee may recommend to DoHA decision makers that court action be initiated against the supplier.
+Where ongoing non-compliance is detected, the Enforcement Committee may recommend that infringement notices be issued, or that court action be initiated against the supplier, depending on the circumstances.

 Factors to be taken into account in deciding the appropriate enforcement approach include the seriousness of the contravention, and the supplier’s knowledge of the contravention.
 Previous education and/or compliance activity will form a significant part of this consideration.

-B. ManufacturersManufacturers who are non-compliant with the TPP Legislation for any reason will be issued with a Notice of Alleged Non-Compliance, a warning or an infringement notice, or court action initiated against the manufacturer.
+B. ManufacturersManufacturers who are non-compliant with the TPP legislation for any reason may be issued with a Notice of Alleged Non-Compliance, a warning or an infringement notice, or court action initiated against the manufacturer.
 The Department will consider each instance of alleged non-compliance on a case-by-case basis.

-Nevertheless, a manufacturer’s efforts to ensure compliance by facilitating the removal of non-compliant stock from a non-complying retailer’s premises within a reasonable period (as defined in section 7, below) will be taken into account by the Enforcement Committee when deciding what enforcement action may be appropriate.
+A manufacturer’s efforts to ensure compliance by facilitating the removal of non-compliant stock from the market within a reasonable period will be taken into account by the Enforcement Committee when deciding what enforcement action may be appropriate.
 The Enforcement Committee will consider various factors, including the ongoing risk to public health, and any necessary industry deterrence to be leveraged by certain enforcement options.